kedich22/Thermal-Sentinel/README.md

 The final visualization parameters are `max` and `min`.
 It is Earth Engine visualization stretching.
 You could set the same values as in stretching above.

+### The second version of the file to highlight burnscars

+The main difference with the previous version that this one is created nore to highlight burnfires.
+Added the visualization of burnscars.
+To set up the visualization change the parameter `Highlight` from 0.
+And then in the section `Burnscar highlight` adjust the values:
+- `Thsd low` Burnscar detection threshold low
+- `Thsd high` Burnscar detection threshold high
+- `Desat back` Burnscar desaturate backdrop
+- `Darken back` Burnscar darken backdrop

+Also in this version the feature to make a mosaic from images on the same date is added to cover the larger area.

 ### To do list
 - [ ] Fix the moment with visualization of AOI polygon
-- [ ] Add image mosiacking to display larger areas
+- [x] Add image mosiacking to display larger areas
-- [ ] Add Burnscar visualization for burnfires
+- [x] Add Burnscar visualization for burnfires
-- [ ] Make a version for burnfires
+- [x] Make a version for burnfires
 - [ ] Add the information while selecting images about the cloud cover in the AOI